University of Aberdeen: Sponsio Academica

 The Sponsio Academica is the oath, originally in Latin, taken by students matriculating into the four ancient Scottish universities (Edinburgh, St. Andrews, Aberdeen and Glasgow).
 This tradition now has been digitised at Aberdeen and is agreed to as part of an online matriculation process.
 Originally, new students matriculated in Mitchell Hall where the Chancellor would give a welcoming address.

 Since 1888 the School of Medicine has used a form of the Sponsio Academica for graduating students to affirm in response to the discontinuation of the oath hitherto taken by students in all faculties:"I solemnly declare that as a Graduate of Medicine of the University of Aberdeen, I will exercise my profession to the best of my knowledge and ability, for the good of all persons whose health may be placed in my care, and for the public weal; that I will hold in due regard the honourable traditions and obligations of the Medical Profession, and will do nothing inconsistent therewith; and that I will be loyal to the University and endeavour to promote its welfare and maintain its reputation.'

 Founders' Day

 Usually held annually in February, on Founders' Day, the university community pays tribute to its historic origins as an ancient university and in particular, the role played by William Elphinstone and other benefactors in the establishment of the university.
 The ceremony begins with an academic procession through the university and concludes with a service in King's College Chapel.
 Talks are given by university lecturers and invited guests.
 A candle is lit in the chapel to give thanks to Elphinstone and the other patron fathers.
+The 2027 Founders Week will occur February 8–12, 2026.